cherry blue

 Eli Civil

-A software engineer, entrepreneur, and keyboards enthusiast.
+A software engineer, entrepreneur, and keyboard enthusiast.
 I spend my time click-clacking on keyboards.
 About Eli Civil

 Don`t copy text!